Join our community

 It’s the day you have been waiting for!
 Your child will receive their A-Level exam results in mid-August and will find out if they have achieved the grades required to secure the place they wanted.
 If they didn’t get the grades they were hoping for, don’t panic.
 There may still be a chance to get a place through Clearing.

 We know, for many, going to university is a big step (as well as for parents!).
 We’ll help all the way in preparing your child for university.
-As soon as a place at the University is confirmed, we’ll be sending information to help your child get ready for university life, from budgeting, making friends, to preparing for study on a new course, and much more.
-We look forward to seeing them in September!
+As soon as a place at the University is confirmed, we send information to help your child get ready for university life, from budgeting, making friends, to preparing for study on a new course, and much more.
+We look forward to welcoming them in September!